 The Compensation Committee is responsible for reviewing and approving all compensation of the Company's executive officers and for advising the Board with respect to any proposed changes in the compensation of Board members, including as to committee service, as well as retirement policies and programs and perquisites for directors.
 The Compensation Committee has the authority to retain or terminate any consulting firm or other advisors used to assist the Compensation Committee in the performance of its duties.
 In 2018, the Company retained the services of Pay Governance, LLC ("Pay Governance"), an independent compensation consultant.
-Pay Governance provided advice related to executive compensation and peer group benchmarking and helped develop an equity incentive plan for the Company's senior management team.
+Pay Governance reports directly to the Compensation Committee and communicates with our management team when appropriate.
+In addition, Pay Governance may seek feedback from the committee chairman and other Board members regarding its work before presenting study results or recommendations to the Compensation Committee.
+The compensation consultant may be invited to attend Compensation Committee meetings.
+In 2019, Pay Governance continued to provide advice related to executive compensation and peer group benchmarking and helped develop an equity incentive plan for the Company's senior management team.
+Specifically, Pay Governance's services during 2018 and into 2019 included help with several important objectives, including (i) determining competitive pay levels to assess how competitively executives are being paid for their current responsibilities, particularly in the context of a public company and setting a framework for paying additional new senior executives and (ii) designing an equity compensation plan to support our high growth strategy.